 - Addictions to sugars and caffeine

-Recognizing your body’s sign of distress and understanding that it is struggling with communicating with other parts of your body is a great first step.
+Recognizing your body’s sign of distress and understanding that it is struggling with, communicating with certain parts of the body is a great first step.
 Our core essence is stored within our sacral chakra and is filtered through the bladder and kidney channel.
 The adrenal and the thyroid glands help keep your preset goal and soul essence in balance.
 Just like running in a marathon there is a beginning, a middle, and an end.
 Your body prepares ahead for each phase rather you are conscious of it or not. (that is the strength of your own unique masculine energy).
-Note that your liver acts as the bridge between your emotions relaying to the body and mind.
-It is important to help the liver detox every once and awhile to alleviate the anger and frustration that becomes stagnant within.
+Note that your liver acts as the bridge between your emotions that relay to the body and mind.
+It is important to help the liver detox every once and awhile to alleviate the anger and frustration that becomes stagnant within it.

-When we accomplish menopause, which is a one day event, the life force known as estrogen will no longer be needed in our body for reproduction.
-We will have accomplished the natural process of passing the ‘baton’ to our supports within the body; lifestyle choices, relationships and our environment will follow suite when we listen to our body mind and soul needs.
+When we accomplish menopause, a one day event, the life force known as estrogen will no longer be needed in our body for reproduction.
+We will have accomplished the natural process of passing the ‘baton’ to our supports within the body; lifestyle choices, relationships and our environment will follow suite when we listen to our body mind and soul’s needs.